 Where next?

-Find out how AP English Literature compares to other classes.
-Click here for an overview of all AP Classes ranked by difficulty, from easiest to hardest.
+Find out how AP English Literature compares to other classes: click here for our popular, definitive overview of all AP Classes ranked by difficulty.

-Or check out how other English courses are rated with our analysis of Is AP English Language Hard?
+Or compare how AP Lit compares to the other English courses with our deep-dive into AP English Language.